B-AROL-O/FREISA/docs/training-set-up/howto-set-up-training-workstation.md

 ## Requirements

 - A computer running Ubuntu 22.04 LTS
-- Preferrably, a GPU (the steps will assume an Nvidia GPU is used)
+- Preferrably, a GPU (the steps will assume an NVIDIA GPU is used)
 - Docker needs to be installed on the system.
   - Follow [these steps](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-22-04) for a minimal, but effective Docker installation.

 ## Installation

-### Installing Nvidia drivers
+### Installing NVIDIA drivers

-First, we need to install the Nvidia drivers.
+First, we need to install the NVIDIA drivers.
 If they are already installed, we suggest to follow this guide anyway, as the same commands can be used to upgrade them.

 To check which version (if any) of the drivers is currently installed, run: